 - If you would like to help us determine the cause of the problem so that it can be resolved, please follow the instructions below.

-If you would like to report the error and help us find a solution, please send the following information to our Technical Support department.
 Some of the requested information may identify you as well as specific information about your computer, but it will also help us determine the source of the problem.
 Please be assured that any files submitted to Chief Architect Technical Support will be used for troubleshooting purposes only.